3rd Grade Reading Law

 Students are expected to come to school every day prepared to go outside for recess.
 If the regular air temperature and/or wind chill is above 9 degrees students will be going outside unless there are other factors to consider, i.e. slick surfaces on the playground equipment, etc. Students, who are well enough to come to school, are expected to go outside for recess unless they have a doctor’s note indicating otherwise.
 Please remember that all students should come prepared to participate in outdoor activities which are an important part of the normal school day.
 The children will be going out for classroom recess and up to 20 minutes at lunchtime.
 When your child comes to school, he/she needs to have a warm jacket and possibly a hat, gloves and boots CLEARLY LABELED with their name.
 An extra pair of pants, shirt, socks and gloves, to be kept in your child’s locker, comes in handy during the winter months.
 Let’s work together to keep everyone warm and dry.

-Please do not drop off your child before 7:50 a.m.
-Students can not enter the building unless they are signed up for morning Kids' Zone.
+Students should be dropped off (or arrive independently) at school no earlier than 7:50 AM and may only enter the building early if they are signed up for morning Kids' Zone or assigned to a safety squad post.
 There is no adult supervision until teachers pick up their students at 8:00.
-Parents are welcome to stand outside in line with their child if they wish, but please do not enter the building when the teachers pick up their classes.
-On rainy days, we will let the students in a few minutes early to line up in the entry area, but we can not accommodate parents, younger siblings or strollers.
-Please say goodbye at the door.
-If you are volunteering in a classroom or have other business in the building, please come to the office, sign in and get a visitor badge.
+Parents are welcome to stand outside in line with their child if they wish, but must say good-bye at the door and refrain from entering the building when the teachers pick up their classes.
+On rainy days, we will let the students in early (at 7:50) to line up near their classrooms; but as we cannot accommodate parents, younger siblings or strollers, for safety reasons, parents and other adults need to say goodbye at the door.
+If you are volunteering in a classroom or have other business in the building, please come to the office, sign in and get a visitor's badge.

 Late For School